kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

 The internal structure of the artifact conforms to the [Open Component Model](https://ocm.software/) scheme version 3.

 If you configured the "--registry" flag, the created module is validated and pushed to the configured registry.
-During the validation the default CR resource, if defined, is validated against a corresponding CustomResourceDefinition.
+During the validation the **defaultCR** resource, if defined, is validated against a corresponding CustomResourceDefinition.
-You can also trigger an on-demand default CR validation with "--validateCR=true", in case you don't push to the registry.
+You can also trigger an on-demand **defaultCR** validation with "--validateCR=true", in case you don't push the module to the registry.

-#### Name Mapping Modes
+#### Name Mapping
 To push the artifact into some registries, for example, the central docker.io registry, you have to change the OCM Component Name Mapping with the following flag: "--name-mapping=sha256-digest".
-This is necessary because the registry does not accept artifact URLs with more than two path segments, and such URLs are generated with the default name mapping: "urlPath".
+This is necessary because the registry does not accept artifact URLs with more than two path segments, and such URLs are generated with the default name mapping: **urlPath**.
 In the case of the "sha256-digest" mapping, the artifact URL contains just a sha256 digest of the full Component Name and fits the path length restrictions.
 The downside of the "sha256-mapping" is that the module name is no longer visible in the artifact URL, as it contains the sha256 digest of the defined name.